codecov/codecov-action/README.md

 - Various arguments to the Action have been removed

 ### Dependabot
 - For repositories using `Dependabot`, users will need to ensure that it has access to the Codecov token for PRs from Dependabot to upload coverage.
+To do this, please add your `CODECOV_TOKEN` as a Dependabot Secret.
+For more information, see ["Configuring access to private registries for Dependabot."](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/configuring-access-to-private-registries-for-dependabot#storing-credentials-for-dependabot-to-use)

 `v3` versions and below will not have access to CLI features (e.g. global upload token, ATS).